 I remember sitting in my grandmother’s house as a child, reading books, thinking: I want to do this.
 I want to make people feel the way this book makes me feel.
 Connected.
 Understood.
 Less alone.

-And then I grew up and learned that writing is not a reliable career.
+And then I grew up and learned all the reasons to be cautious.
 That serious people have backup plans.
 That you need security before you can afford creativity.
-That passion does not pay bills.
+That passion alone leaves you exposed.

 So I became a scholar instead.
 Learned to write in ways that met academic standards.
 Learned to produce work that served institutional needs.
 Learned to measure success by publications, citations, and conference presentations.